-From time to time there comes a need to promote blood-clotting in non haemophiliacs when bleeding becomes difficult to stop, an example would be surgery, in these cases blood clots can be stabilized by reducing the the action of plasmin with a antifibrinolytic drug like tranexamic acid.
-This particular drug can also be given to haemophiliacs before undergoing minor surgery.
+From time to time there comes a need to promote blood-clotting in non-hemophiliacs when bleeding becomes difficult to stop, an example would be surgery, in these cases, blood clots can be stabilized by reducing the action of plasmin with an antifibrinolytic drug like tranexamic acid.
+This particular drug can also be given to hemophiliacs before undergoing minor surgery.

 Drugs used to treat abnormal blood clotting

-Problems with blood flow can occur due to fatty deposits also known as atheroma (diseases of the heart or blood vessels) inside the blood vessels will increase the risk of this type of clot forming.
-There is also a risk that a clot that has formed from surgery or injury may have a small amount break away, from the main clot, and it is then removed into the blood stream.
+Problems with blood flow can occur due to fatty deposits and also known as atheroma (diseases of the heart or blood vessels) inside the blood vessels will increase the risk of this type of clot forming.
+There is also a risk that a clot that has formed from surgery or injury may have a small amount break away, from the main clot, and it is then removed from the bloodstream.
 This scenario could happen if the patient gets little or no exercise/activity over long periods of time.
-If an abnormal blood clot forms there is a great risk of it being lodged in a blood vessel effectively shutting of the blood supply to a vital organ such as the heart or brain.
+If an abnormal blood clot forms there is a great risk of it being lodged in a blood vessel effectively shutting off the blood supply to a vital organ such as the heart or brain.

 This is usually due to a disturbance in the blood flow within the blood vessels.
 For example, in coronary artery disease, fatty deposits (atherosclerosis) on the walls of the coronary arteries can disrupt the blood flow, giving a tendency for platelets to clump together.